Dr Joern MeissnerJobs

 Contact

-Potential Research Topics with Dr Meissner
+Potential Research Topics with Prof Dr Meissner

-Dr Joern Meissner’s research group is primarily interested in optimal policies, coordination and equilibria in the area of Revenue Management and Supply Chain Management (SCM).
-A potential topic in Revenue Management could be to evaluate the impact of the Fare Structure on Revenue Management problems.
-A potential research in the area of Supply Chain Management could, for example, focus on mathematical models to determine the benefit of collaboration between producer and distributor to improve Supply Chain performance.
-Please keep in mind that these are just examples, we are regularly asked by our industrial collaboration partners to help them solve operational problems, which has proven to be a good source for interesting research of high impact.
-While most dissertation topics are inspired by joint projects with our industrial partners, please feel free to suggest any other topic of your interest within the realm of Supply Chain and Revenue Management (see how to proceed below).
+Please keep in mind that these are just sample projects we have worked on recently.
+We are regularly asked by our industrial collaboration partners to help them solve operational problems.
+This has proven to be a good inspiration for interesting research of high impact.
+While most dissertation topics are inspired by joint projects with industrial partners, please feel free to suggest any other topic of your interest within the realm of Supply Chain Management, Inventory Control, Pricing Strategy, Revenue Management or Mathematical Optimization (see how to proceed below).

 Compensation